Prox-C/Prox-C/README.md

  - *A sophomore at <a href="https://www.facebook.com/myEVSU?mibextid=ZbWKwL"> Eastern Visayas State University </a> taking a degree in **Information Technology***.

-- *A self-taught programmer who specialize in software design and development*.
+- *A self-taught developer who specialize in UI/UX design*.